hologram-io/hologram-python/README.md

 2. `scripts` -  This directory contains example Python scripts that utilize the Python SDK.
 3. `Hologram` - This directory contains all the Hologram class interfaces.
 4. `Exceptions` - This directory stores our custom `Exception` used in the SDK.
+5. `rules` - This directory contains the UDEV rule for the IOTA dongle

 You can also find more documentation [here](https://hologram.io/docs/reference/cloud/python-sdk).